matrix-org/matrix-spec-proposals/proposals/4195-matrixrtc-livekit.md

-# MSC0000: Template for new MSCs
+# MSC4195: MatrixRTC using LiveKit

 *Note: Text written in italics represents notes about the section or proposal process.
 This document serves as an example of what a proposal could look like (in this case, a proposal to have a template)